wharfkit/website/src/lib/docs/SessionKit/Login.md

 const result = await sessionKit.login()
 ```

-The call to `login` without any parameters will allow the user through various means to authenticate with any of those blockchains.
+The call to `login` without any parameters will allow the user to authenticate with any of those blockchains through various means.
 However, if the application needs to be able to support all of those blockchains but wants to call `login` against a specific chain in one situation, they can then call the `login` method and specify that one blockchain.

 ```ts
 const result = await sessionKit.login({